Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 1
 - baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 7
 - WizardLM-13B-V1.1 (using oobabooga/text-generation-webui) : 10
+- Llama-2-13B-chat (using oobabooga/text-generation-webui) : 10
+- Luna-AI-Llama2-Uncensored (using oobabooga/text-generation-webui) : 1

 ### Question 13: Use the retrieved context to answer a question.
 Context contains the answer.
 (Prompt too long.
 See spreadsheet for original prompt)
 Task Domain: Document Question Answering